luxonis/depthai-python/docs/source/samples/23_autoexposure_roi.rst

 This example also requires MobilenetSDD blob (:code:`mobilenet.blob` file) to work - you can download it from `here <https://artifacts.luxonis.com/artifactory/luxonis-depthai-data-local/network/mobilenet.blob>`__

+Usage
+#####

+By default, AutoExposure region is adjusted based on neural network output.
+If desired, the region can be set manually.
+You can do so by pressing one of the following buttons:

+- `w` - move AE region up
+- `s` - move AE region down
+- `a` - move AE region left
+- `d` - move AE region right
+- `n` - deactivate manual region (switch back to nn-based roi)

 Source code
 ###########